ericpruitt/sshfsexec/README.md

 ### Usage Ideas ###

-To provide provide some ideas for uses of sshfsexec, here are some of the most frequently used programs I have symlinked to sshfsexec:
+Here are some of the most frequently used programs I have symlinked to
+sshfsexec:

     crontab  egrep  fgrep  find  git  grep  last  mysql  php  service  w  wget